Ortal1993/compilation-project/devs.md

 # 4. Analyzer

 In general, classic analysis are done by deducing properties of vertices using the properties of their parents vertices.
 That is, we can define rules which determine the properties of nodes by examining the properties of their parents.
-A logic language fits this pattern, and this is why we analyze the graph using souffle, which is a logic programming language, and is based on the Datalog language.
+A logic language fits this pattern, and this is why we analyse the graph using souffle, which is a logic programming language, and is based on the Datalog language.
 Souffle also provides an engine to run the analysis on the defined rules.

 We implemented three types of analysis as a 'proof of concept':